alex-alekseichuk/alex-alekseichuk.github.io/_posts/2020-06-10-nojekyll-file-to-host-nuxt-on-github.md

 ---

 I was taking part in the awesome hackathon last weekend.
-For demonstration the SPA web UI, I've done, I used GitHub.io pages free hosting.
+For demonstration of the SPA web UI, I've done, I used GitHub.io pages free hosting.
 I used Vue, Vuex, Vuetify, and Nuxt to implement the application.
 But nuxt places some files into `_nuxt/` directory, which is ignored by Jekyll engine on GitHub.io side.

 To avoid such a conflict, it's enough to place `.nojekyll` empty file in the root of the repo.
-So, Jekyll engine would be turned off, and you can host your Nuxt based solution.
+So, the Jekyll engine would be turned off, and you can host your Nuxt based solution.

 Happy hosting!